Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Matthew T. Farrell - Church & Dwight Co., Inc.

-Oh, yeah BATISTE.
+Oh, yeah, BATISTE.
 BATISTE has been a rocket ship for us.
-One of the things we've pointed out is that the UK market in dollars is a $60 million market and it's a country with 60 million people.
+One of the things we've pointed out is that the U.K. market in dollars is a $60 million market, and it's a country with 60 million people.
 And the growth of the dry shampoo market in the U.S. has just been astonishing.
-It grows 20% to 30% a quarter year-over-year.
-It's now $120 million and of course we have over 300 million people in the U.S. So you would think that this category has got a lot of runway ahead of it and it's going to generate a lot of growth for the company in the future.
+It grows 20% to 30% a quarter year over year.
+It's now $120 million, and of course we have over 300 million people in the U.S. So you would think that this category has got a lot of runway ahead of it, and is going to generate a lot of growth for the company in the future.
 So hope that helps you.

 Jon R. Andersen - William Blair & Co.
 LLC